Everest Helicopter Tour 2026

 Weight Limit and Group Size for Everest Base Camp Helicopter Tour

-The weight limit in an Everest Base Camp Helicopter Tour is a significant contributor to the safety and functionality of assigning a helicopter for a given flight.
+The weight limit in an Everest Helicopter Tour is a significant contributor to the safety and functionality of assigning a helicopter for a given flight.

 That weight gets split between the five seats going from Kathmandu to Lukla or Pheriche.
 Keeping the group small means everyone gets amazing, unobstructed views of the Himalayas.